yoshisaac/CounterStrikeSource-Linux-Trainer/README.md

 # What is this?
-This is a program that is intended to automate tasks such as movement, and display information to us that wasn't originally intended to be shown.
+This is a program intended to automate tasks such as movement, and display information to us that wasn't originally intended to be shown.
 In a nutshell, this is a video game hack/cheat.

 # How does it work?
 It externally (as a seperate program from the video game) reads and writes memory using system calls that the Linux kernel graciously gives us.
 Those system calls include functions like `processes_vm_readv()` and `process_vm_writev()`.

 To display a window and draw information inside of it, the program uses the X11 protocol.
-That can be a problem if you are using a display server/client such as Wayland or its variants, so make sure your desktop environment/floating window manager is set to a Xorg session.
-There may also be other issues your window manager or desktop environment can cause, such as overriding placement of windows.
+If you are using Wayland, this isn't an issue as Xwayland will translate the X11 calls just fine.
+There may also be other issues your window manager or desktop environment can cause, such as overriding placement of windows, or preventing programs from having transparent backgrounds.

+# Does my distro or DE work with this?
+Most likely.
+Any problems you will have are primarily going to be the desktop environment's fault, or your distro will not package the required dependencies.
+Here is a list of desktops and distributions that are known to work:

+Distributions:
+Arch Linux
+Linux Mint

+Desktops:
+Cinnamon (X11 only)
+KDE Plasma (Wayland only)
+Gnome (X11, Wayland untested)
+Xfce4 (X11, does not support Wayland yet)
+Dwm (X11, does not support Wayland)

 # How to compile